SUNRUSE-Junk-Drawer/celluloid/docs/celluloid-scene-file-json.md

     },
     "ambientLight": {
       "color": [
-        "any red number animation",
+        "any red animation",
-        "any green number animation",
+        "any green animation",
-        "any blue number animation"
+        "any blue animation"
       ],
-      "energy": "any number animation"
+      "energy": "any animation"
     },
     "data": {
       "any data type": {